Elesie-vivian/Essential-skills-in-Scripting/README.md

 This project focuses on 5 critical skills in shell scripting  to better equip us with the capabilities to harness the required skills needed in both shell scripting and cloud computing.

-We will demonstrate how to leverage on and apply these tools together, to achieve our desired objective to build, deploy and manage scalable and robust systems in the cloud.
+We will demonstrate how to leverage on and apply these tools together to build, deploy and manage scalable and robust systems in the cloud.

 These 5 critical concepts are: